This blog is updated annually. Scheduling of face-to-face classes will depend on the status of COVID-19 outbreak.

 Each class has an individual registration link thru Eventbrite that goes live around the 15th of the month before the class.
 Classes take place on Saturdays at the UF Honey Bee Research and Extension Lab located at 1881 Natural Area Drive, Gainesville, FL 32611 (the building with yellow hexagonal windows).

-These classes are brought to you as a collaboration between UF/IFAS Extension Alachua County, the Honey Bee Research and Extension Lab and local beekeepers.
+These classes are brought to you as a collaboration between UF/IFAS Extension Alachua County, the Honey Bee Research and Extension Lab, and volunteer local beekeepers.

 More than 400 people have participated in this series.
 Come and join us!

 Hi Lane, I attached some information via email.
 Thanks